Andrew, apostle of Jesus

 What sort of person was he?

 Why was he among the first to follow Jesus?
 Because he had an enquiring mind.
 He was actively looking for the truth.
-We would not have been a follower of Joh the Batpist, and would never have heard of Jesus, if this were not so.
 He simply wanted to know.
 This is why he took Jesus aside on the Mount of Olives to ask when the destruction of the Temple would occur.

 The miracle of the loaves and fishes

-Andrew was also practical, and a problem-solver: he brought the boy with the loaves and fishes to Jesus (John 6:8) 'Here is a lad' he says 'with five barley loaves and two fish."
-(John 6:8f)
+Andrew was also practical, and a problem-solver.
+It was he who brought the boy with the loaves and fishes to Jesus (John 6:8) 'Here is a lad' he says 'with five barley loaves and two fish."
+(John 6:4-14).

 The enquiring Greeks

-He brought the enquiring Greeks to Jesus (John 12:22-26) in the tense hourse before the Last Supper and Jesus'arrest in the Garden of Olives.
-When a number of Greek Jews wish to speak with Jesus, they approach Philip and Andrew to introduce them to Jesus.
-This is an important point.
-Every time Andrew is mentioned as an individual, it is because he is bringing someone to Jesus.
+He also brought the enquiring Greeks to Jesus (John 12:20-26) in the tense hours before the Last Supper and Jesus' arrest in the Garden of Olives.
+When a number of Greek Jews wished to speak with Jesus, they approached Philip and Andrew to introduce them to Jesus.

-Despite this, Andrew too seems to have abandoned Jesus after he was arrested, but he was with the frightened group of disciples in Jerusalem after Jesus ascended to heaven.
+Like most of the other apostles, Andrew seems to have abandoned Jesus after he was arrested.
+But he returned, and was with the frightened group of disciples in Jerusalem after Jesus ascended to heaven.

 The death of Andrew